-The option to generate multiple designs could be effective in different stages of the animation design process.
-In the very beginning of the design process where participants were exploring what to animate, they would leverage it to map different directions.
-As EP4 explained, ``I know roughly what I want, but then if I could get it [the LLM] to initially show me like a larger set of possibilities, that would probably help me change the vision of what I want, because it's showing possibilities and then maybe more surprises.''
-In later stages of the process, when participants were making decisions on certain details or parameters of the animation, they also valued experimenting with variations.
-For example, when EP2 was deciding on the speed of the animation of certain elements, he asked the LLM to generate variants to compare and contrast the effect of different duration values.
-In another example, EP5 thought generating design variants was a good way to overcome ``artist block'' when they encountered ``friction'' in the design process, and this could happen at the beginning of the process when they did not know where to start and towards the end when they were unsure what to do next.
+Generating multiple designs could effectively support different stages of the animation design process.
+When participants were initially exploring what to animate, they could leverage the multiples feature to map different directions: ``If I could get it [the LLM] to initially show me a larger set of possibilities, that would probably help me change the vision of what I want'' (EP4).
+In later stages, participants valued using variations to support detailed refinement like timing and duration of animated elements.